-The George W. Bush Presidential Library and Museum holds approximately 80 terabytes of electronic records — the largest electronic records collection of any Presidential Library.
+The George W. Bush Presidential Library holds approximately 80 terabytes of electronic records — the largest electronic records collection of any Presidential Library.

 President George W. Bush and Israeli Prime Minister Ariel Sharon laugh together during their joint press conference, July 29, 2003, in the Rose Garden of the White House.